bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 - gettext (needed for FUSE)
 - fakeroot (for building tarball with proper permissions)

 Partition via preferred tools, e.g. fdisk or gparted.
 For the most part, whatever partitioning scheme you prefer for other distros should be fine.
 If you like to make multiple partitions for different directories, keep in mind that the majority of your userland will end up in a new, Bedrock Linux-specific directory at `/bedrock/strata/`.
-You could make `/bedrock/strata` its own partition, or perhaps make one for each ~{stratum~}
-that ends up in that directory.
+You could make `/bedrock/strata` its own partition, or perhaps make one for each ~{stratum~} that ends up in that directory.
 If you aren't sure what to do here, one big partition for the root directory and a swap partition about 2.5 times your RAM size should be fine.

 Set up a bootloader.
 Instructions for setting up syslinux are provided [here](syslinux.html).
 If you prefer something else, e.g. GRUB2, you'll have to find instructions elsewhere.

 While it should be possible to manually set up full disk encryption, RAID, etc;
 no instructions are provided here to do so.
-Either find instructions elsewhere or use the hijack installation method with a distro that provides full disk encryption, RAID, etc.
+If you want to utilize such technologies, either find instructions elsewhere or use the hijack installation method with a distro that provides full disk encryption, RAID, etc.

 Mount the partitions wherever you like.

 Note the instructions below merge with the hijack installation method; they will mention things such as "if you are doing a hijack install" or "if you are doing a manual install".

 ## {id="compile-userland"} Compile userland